 While color, size, and shedding are important considerations, true fulfillment comes from temperament.
 When a puppy’s personality aligns beautifully with your lifestyle, appearance fades into the background.
 What remains is connection, harmony, and a bond that feels timeless—because when the match is right, love follows effortlessly.

-Magical Matches - Why We Temperament Test and What it Means for You
+Why We Temperament Test and What it Means for You

 How Does the Testing Work?